 Each student writes a dissertation that describes original research and submits it to the members of the dissertation committee.
 There are many resources available to assist in writing a dissertation.
 The student will then give a public presentation of the dissertation research.
 This is called the defense.
 When the committee is satisfied with the dissertation (there are usually some rewrites), they will inform the Graduate School.
-This is done by submitting the ‘Report of Dissertation Defense’ or ‘gold’ form signed by all committee members present at the defense.
-The ‘gold’ form is sent to the research supervisor before the defense.
+This is done by submitting the ‘Report of Dissertation Committee’ (formerly known as the ‘gold’ form) signed by all committee members present at the defense.
+The ‘Report of Dissertation Committee’ form is sent to the research supervisor before the defense.

 First 12 class days

 Verify your registration in _99W.
 You are expected to be in the W section of dissertation the semester you defend.

 Any changes to your committee must be made no later then 6 weeks prior to defense.
 All members of the committee should agree to the committee change.
 Please send their agreement to the graduate adviser and copy the CS graduate program coordinator.
 Be sure you ask the committee member(s) being replaced to send an email to the graduate adviser with a cc to the CS graduate program coordinator stating their wish to withdraw from the committee.
 Download the form from the graduate school web site.
 It can be found on the forms page - http://gradschool.utexas.edu/academics/forms - under Doctoral Forms.
 It's called 'petition for a change in doctoral committee’ and it's a writable pdf.
 When you've obtained your committee supervisor's signature, bring it to the graduate office and it will be submitted for the graduate adviser’s signature.